rammygit/mewbase/wire_protocol.md

 * `subID` - mandatory, int32.
 ID of the client subscription.
 * `timestamp` - mandatory, int64.
 Timestamp when the event was persisted.
-* `seqNo` - mandatory, int64.
-Sequence number of the event in the stream.
+* `pos` - mandatory, int64.
+Position in the channel of the event
 * `event` - mandatory, BSONObject.
 The event itself.

 ### ACKEV